vue-bulma/vue-admin/README.md

   * NPM v3

+  * Webpac v2

 ## Notes

-  If you want to use Vue Admin with Vue 1.0 version, please checkout the [master](https://github.com/fundon/vue-admin/tree/master) branch.
+  If you want to use Vue Admin with Vue 1.0 version, please checkout the [vue-v1](https://github.com/fundon/vue-admin/tree/vue-v1) branch.

 ---